AguaClara/Textbook/Fluids_Review/Fluids_Review_Design.rst

 The Bernoulli and Energy Equations
 ==================================
-As explained in CEE 3310 with more details than most of you wanted to know, the Bernoulli and energy equations are incredibly useful in understanding the transfer of the fluid’s energy throughout a streamline or through a control volume.
-The Bernoulli equation applies to two different points along one streamline, whereas the energy equation applies across a control volume.
+As explained in almost every fluid mechanics class, the Bernoulli and energy equations are incredibly useful in understanding the transfer of the fluid’s energy throughout a streamline or through a control volume.
+The Bernoulli equation applies to two different points along one streamline, whereas the energy equation applies to fluid entering and exiting a control volume.
 The energy of a fluid has three forms: pressure, potential (deriving from elevation), and kinetic (deriving from velocity).

 .. _bernoulli_equation: